TechBIP/Ansys_Hfss_Projects/README.md

 2. Create a new branch for your feature or improvement.
 3. Make your changes and submit a pull request.

-Thank you for considering contributing to Anisys HFSS Antenna Designs!
+Thank you for considering contributing to Ansys HFSS Antenna Designs!